Chargement...

 In Songon Audoin, as in many extension areas of Greater Abidjan, the buyer of a plot at 15,000 FCFA/m² is purchasing potential: across much of these localities, there are no paved local roads, no water supply, no electricity connection.
 The use value will come with servicing.
 Yet the fee mechanism applies, as we have seen, proportionally more harshly than for a plot fitted out in an established area.

 Economic research is clear on this mechanism.
 In Rwanda, a study published in Land Use Policy (2021) identifies registration cost as the main reason for a return to informality: when fees exceed owners' willingness to pay, transactions stop being registered and the registry degrades.
-In Dar es Salaam, a World Bank experiment (2014) shows that demand for formal titles is highly price-sensitive: when it falls, formalisation takes off.
+In Dar es Salaam, a World Bank experiment (2014) shows that demand for formal titles is highly price-sensitive: when the price falls, formalisation takes off.
 And the Ivorian starting point is low: about 1% of the country's rural land has a land document (World Bank, 2024), and the Definitive Concession Decree (ACD) system had only produced 34,460 cumulative decrees as of end-2023 for the whole country, including around 8,900 for Abidjan, an agglomeration of several million inhabitants.

 Let's be balanced: this tax is not illegitimate in itself.
 Ivorian law even explicitly organises the link between land tax and public services.
 The tax on land assets is largely returned to local authorities; the Ministry of Finance describes it as the bulk of the tax administration's support to municipalities.
 The road, hygiene and sanitation tax was "established with the aim of providing the body responsible for household waste management with the resources necessary to carry out its mission" (explanatory memorandum, 2026 tax annex).
 And the law requires municipalities to allocate a fraction of their revenue to an investment fund, a fraction that the 2026 tax annex has just raised.

 The implicit contract is therefore clear: today's levy funds tomorrow's infrastructure.
-When it is honoured, the cycle is virtuous: the buyer pays, the area is equipped, use value arrives, the tax base expands, and everyone gains.
+When it is honoured, the cycle is virtuous.
+The buyer pays, the area is equipped, use value arrives, the tax base expands, and everyone gains.

 But the fine link in the contract, the internal servicing of neighbourhoods, which makes a plot habitable, remains the blind spot.
 Our research has identified no costed State programme for servicing Songon's neighbourhoods over 2021-2026: the government's social electrification programme has focused on the north of the country, the major Greater Abidjan sanitation project targets Yopougon, Abobo and Grand-Bassam, and the water plant located in the territory of Songon itself (Adonkoi) supplies Abobo, Anyama and Yopougon.
 The State itself acknowledges the tension: the explanatory memorandum of the 2026 tax annex admits that "the applicable rates still appear high" in land matters, and consequently caps tax increases.

-Extending this logic to transfer duties in non-serviced areas, a reduced rate before the arrival of networks, the full rate once the area is equipped, would be a formalisation lever consistent with the trajectory embarked on since 2013, when the State divided the transfer duty by 2.5 precisely to stimulate formal transactions.
+Extending this logic to transfer duties in non-serviced areas, a reduced rate before the arrival of networks and the full rate once the area is equipped, would be a formalisation lever consistent with the trajectory embarked on since 2013, when the State divided the transfer duty by 2.5 precisely to stimulate formal transactions.
 This is a possibility Capital Foncier contributes to the debate, as an industry player.
 In the meantime, our response is the one that depends on us.

-In the acquisition budgets presented on our projects, two principles apply:
+In the acquisition budgets presented on our projects, two principles apply.

 No. The official reference measurement (Doing Business 2020) gives 7.1% on a transaction of around 60 million FCFA.
 But this figure excludes VAT and the capital gains levy, and above all it is calculated on a large asset: flat-rate components weigh proportionally more on small prices.
 On the case documented here (7,500,000 FCFA), fees reach 19.5%; on a 30 million transaction, the order of magnitude falls back towards 13%.
 Hence the value of a pro forma invoice specific to your file.